Congress needs to pass predictable patent eligibility law for software related inventions, but not at all sure this will happen in 2019.

 Should the United States let more than half the U.S. patent filings which related to software languish under the unpredictable patent eligibility Alice test?
 Arguing Alice is not all that bad and consistent with centuries of court precedent or that we now have a Chinese foreign patent troll problem are the latest shaky excuses.
 See e.g., career patent litigator John Vandenberg's hearing testimony.

 Congress has not acted on this issue for five years since the Alice decision.
-I guess I shouldn't be surprised.
-But as Justin Bieber might say "What up Congress?"
+As Justin Bieber might say: "What up Congress?"
+Unfortunately, the 35 U.S.C.
+101 reform bill is tied to a proposal to modify 35 U.S.C.
+112(f) that is likely to increase means-plus-function treatment of functional elements in claims.

 Copyright © 2019 Robert Moll.
 All rights reserved.